Links on Android Authority may earn us a commission. Learn more.

 Apple iPad Air: The junior iPad Pro

-The new Air kickstarted Apple’s trek into colorful finishes on iPads and iMacs, coming in five vibrant finishes.
+The iPad Air kickstarted Apple’s trek into colorful finishes on iPads and iMacs, and it’s back with five more vibrant finishes.
 It’s not just a pretty new face, though — Apple made some serious improvements hidden under the surface.

-The first key change is the adoption of the A14 Bionic chip.
-It’s the very same processor at the heart of the iPhone 12 family.
+The first key change is the adoption of the A15 Bionic chip.
+It’s the very same processor at the heart of the iPhone 13 family.
 After all, you need the best hardware to be the best tablet.
-Apple also brought USB-C charging to the iPad Air, bringing it ever-closer to the iPad Pro family.
+Apple also kept the same lightweight, updated design from the iPad Pro family.
 Mentioning Pro-inspired choices, the bezels are slimmer on all four sides, and the home button is gone like the dodo.

 Fear not, as it doesn’t mean you’ll have to do without Touch ID.
 Instead, the fingerprint reader is built into the side-mounted power button.
 Unfortunately, the iPad Air costs twice as much as the classic iPad, and it starts with just 64GB of storage space.